Table of Contents

 It’s worth noting that the cookies defined in this menu are also used by the Delete Cookies Block.

-With the Import menu, you will be able to import the plugin data (categories, sections, cookies and category acceptance statistics) previously exported with the Export menu.
+The Import section allows you to import the plugin data (categories, sections, cookies, and category acceptance statistics) previously exported with the Export menu.

 Follow this procedure to import the plugin data: